 There's also a Pigmask who nervously offers you an item when you're dressed as "the Commander" and insists it's just a friendly gift.

 I Knew It: Fans were able to guess the basic plot of this game years before it was released.
 On the one hand, this is impressive, as they had nothing but a few screenshots to work with, but on the other, they did have over five years to work it out.

-Iron Woobie: Lucas's entire journey is growing into one of these.
+Iron Woobie: Lucas's entire journey is about growing into one of these.
 It says a lot somebody when, even after losing half their family in some of the most tragic ways imaginable, they still have it in them to make a decision that determines the fate of the world.

 Magnum Opus: This game is considered to be Shigesato Itoi's greatest work... outside of Japan.
 In Japan however, it's simply another thing he's done.